Free Things to Do in Amsterdam

 By day any of Amsterdam's public parks is ideal for a stretch or a stroll.
 The centrally located Vondelpark is a favorite, though Saphartipark in De Pijp, with its lovely gardens, and Westerpark, with its repurposed gas works buildings, are also worth seeking out.
 The city's public library, Openbare Bibliotheek Amsterdam, has floors and floors of free books to browse and computers to use, as well as concerts, art projects for the little ones, and a rooftop café where the drinks aren't free but the to-die-for view is.

 A guided canal cruise is the finest way to appreciate Amsterdam’s inner waterways, but go local and hop on one of the free ferries behind Centraal Station.
 Commuters shuttling between the city center and the borough of Noord rely on the three main lines, though the boats are open to anyone—pedestrian or cyclist.
-The NDSM-Werfveer line offers the longest ride (14 minutes) and leaves every 15 minutes on weekdays (less frequently in the evenings) and every half hour on weekends.
+The NDSM-Werfveer line (ferry 906) offers the longest ride (14 minutes) and leaves every 15 minutes on weekdays (less frequently in the evenings) and every half hour on weekends.

 There are no results